 When you’re planning your outdoor grow and you received your seeds, it’s best to germinate them indoors.
 This is because indoors it is much easier to maintain the correct temperature, water levels, and light exposure.

-Even if you plan to grow your plants outdoors, you do not want to try starting them outside (unless you absolutely need to).
+Even if you plan to grow your cannabis plants outdoors, you do not want to try starting them outside (unless you absolutely need to).

 Outdoors you must worry about rain, clouds, and plenty of other things that could keep your seeds from sprouting.